husonlab/SplitsPy/README.md

 ## Output:

-The program computes and displays the corresponding phylogenetic outline:
+The program runs the neighbor-net algorithm and then computes and displays the corresponding phylogenetic outline:

 ![Outline](./bees.png)